gabzaf/Philosophers/README.md

 # Philosophers

 This project is part of the 42 curriculum and aims to teach the basics of threading a process.
-In this project, you created threads and discover mutexes.
+In this project, I created threads and discover mutexes.

 ## Introduction